aanjhan/mywebsite/teaching/courses/spring18/index.md

 ---
-title: CS7780/CS6700
+title: CS7780/CS6710
-layout: default
+layout: fullpage
 ---

 ## (CS7780) Special Topics on Networks: Wireless Security
 ### <span style="color:grey">Spring 2018</span>

-This course is also cross listed as **CS 6710 - Wireless Networks** for students of the *BSCS program with concentration in Cyber Operations*.
+<span style="color:red">This course is also cross listed as **CS 6710 - Wireless Networks** for students of the *BSCS program with concentration in Cyber Operations*. </span>

 ### Logistics
 **Time and Location:** Tuesdays and Fridays from *1:35 - 3:15 pm* in Forsyth Building 236

-**Piazza:** All course related assignment submissions and interactions will take place over Piazza.
-[Piazza link here](https://piazza.com/northeastern/spring2018/cs7780) (*Note*: We will use the same Piazza page for both CS7780 and CS6710)
+**Piazza:** All course related assignment submissions and interactions will take place over [Piazza](https://piazza.com/northeastern/spring2018/cs7780) (*Note*: We will use the same Piazza class for both CS7780 and CS6710)

 **Office hours**: Fridays immediately after the course until 16:00